markhpc/metacontradiction/trials/README.md

 - Compare model behavior in containment and recovery phases
 - Document EFF scores, RSCL depth, telos drift, attractor class, and governance trigger activation

+* Note: This document evaluates symbolic structures as functional reasoning traces.
+It does not assert that models possess self-awareness, intentional teloi, or fixed ontological states.
 ---

 ## Symbolic → Alignment Concept Mapping